 The Splatter Studio uses washable and non-toxic paint.

-Painters are supplied with protective gear to put over their clothing including goggles, a poncho, and booties for your shoes.
+Painters are supplied with protective gear to put over their clothing including goggles, a poncho, and covers for your shoes that go up to your calf.
 It’s still recommended that you dress down just in case.

-I would recommend wearing a short sleeve shirt to be fully covered by the poncho.
-It’s also recommended to take off your shoes and paint in your socks with the protective coverings.
+I would recommend wearing a short-sleeved shirt to be fully covered by the poncho.

 If you want to capture your painting experience with photos and video I would suggest putting your cell phone in a waterproof case.

 Splatter Studio sessions typically last about 30-45 minutes.